3 years after weed legalization, Ontario man still can't enter U.S. due to 20-year-old pot charge | CBC News

 In 2019, the federal government said those with a criminal record for simple cannabis possession could apply for a free record suspension — formerly known as a pardon — through a new program.

-In the program's first year, the Parole Board of Canada, which is responsible for deciding whether record suspensions should be issued for convictions under federal legislation, received 436 applications, accepted 240, ordered 238 and discontinued two, according to a 2019-2020 report to Parliament.
+Between Aug.
+1, 2019 and October 1, 2021, the Parole Board of Canada, which is responsible for deciding whether record suspensions should be issued for convictions under federal legislation, received a total of 780 applications for cannabis record suspensions.

+A total of 487 applications were accepted, 484 cannabis record suspensions were issued and 3 applications were discontinued.
+Of the total received, 288 applications were returned due to "ineligibility or incompleteness," the board said in an email to CBC Toronto.
+There are 5 applications that the board has received but has not yet accepted for processing.

 But Darryl L, who lives in Clarington, Ont and was convicted of simple pot possession while in high school 20 years ago, is still waiting for his.
 He says the conviction, which still shows on his criminal record, continues to affect his ability to get a job.